Food Safety

 Good Agricultural Practices

-GAP are voluntary guidelines established to ensure a clean and safe working environment for all employees while eliminating the potential for contamination of food products.
-Modeled after the FDA’s Good Manufacturing Practices (GMP), this program uses the Primus Labs format and third party auditors.
-GAP addresses the agricultural issues of site selection; adjacent land use; fertilizer usage; water sourcing and usage; pest control and pesticide monitoring; cooler operations, and harvesting practices, including worker hygiene, packaging storage, field sanitation and product transportation.
+GAP is voluntary guidelines to insure a clean and safe working environment for all employees.
+These guidelines or practices also assist in eliminating the potential for contamination of food products.
+Modeled after the FDA's Good Manufacturing Practices (GMP), this program uses Primus labs format and third-party auditors.
+GAP addresses the agricultural issues of site selection, adjacent land use, fertilizer usage, water sourcing and usage, pest control and pesticide monitoring, cooler operations, harvesting practices, worker hygiene, packaging storage, field sanitation and product transportation.
 GAP sanitation practices mandate use of extensive sanitation equipment (including gloves, aprons and hairnets), a meticulous cleaning schedule, minimizing human contact with fruit, and a strong emphasis on personal sanitation.

 Informative Links on Food Safety